Project Decorative Serger Bag

 Apply a hot-fix crystal to the center of each rosette.

 Set the serger for a wide 2-thread flatlock stitch.
-Pay close attention to threading reference chart.
+Pay close attention to threading reference chart in the attached instructions.

-Serge a wide 2-thread flatlock stitch onto the lower edge of the project with the "loopy" side of the stitch showing on the ri ght side of fabric.
-You may choose to do additional rows if
+Serge a wide 2-thread flatlock stitch onto the lower edge of the project with the "loopy" side of the stitch showing on the right side of fabric.
+You can add additional rows.

 Sew on the first row with right sides of fabric together to create the ladder of the 2-thread flatlock stitch.

-Optional : For a more decorative ladder stitch, thread a heavy decorative thread in the needle (size 90/14) and r egular thread in the lower looper.
-Set the stitch l
+Optional : For a more decorative ladder stitch, thread a heavy decorative thread in the needle (size 90/14) and regular thread in the lower looper.
+Set the stitch length between 3 and 4.

 Sew second row wit h wrong sides together.